needle-mirror/com.unity.remote-config-runtime/Documentation~/CodeIntegration.md

 ```

 ## Implementing custom attributes
-To provide custom attributes for [Campaigns conditions](CampaignsAndSettings.md#condition), implement the following `struct` variables in your game script:
+To provide custom attributes for [Game Overrides conditions](GameOverridesAndSettings.md#condition), implement the following `struct` variables in your game script:

 * Use the `Delivery` structure to provide a custom player ID attribute by using the `SetCustomUserID` method if your application uses its own tracking method.
 Remote Config will auto-generate an ID if no developer-defined attribute is available.
 * Use the `userAttributes` structure to provide custom **user**-category attributes.
 * Use the `appAttributes` structure to provide custom **app**-category attributes.
 * Use the `filterAttributes` structure to provide custom **filter**-category attributes in order to reduce the payload.

 **Note**: Custom attributes are entirely optional.
-You can implement Unity Remote Config without these structs and use the predefined Unity attributes for Campaigns conditions.
-For more information on attribute categories, see documentation on [conditions](CampaignsAndSettings.md#condition).
+You can implement Unity Remote Config without these structs and use the predefined Unity attributes for Game Overrides conditions.
+For more information on attribute categories, see documentation on [conditions](GameOverridesAndSettings.md#condition).

 Start by creating a framework for your script that implements your custom attributes and blocks out your functions: